 On the other hand, if you thought you COULD do the 10th rep and tried it but failed to complete it… then so be it.

-Occasionally reaching failure is ok in my opinion, and in order to continue making progress, it’s pretty much bound to happen from time to time.
+Occasionally reaching failure is okay in my opinion, and in order to continue making progress, it’s pretty much bound to happen from time to time.

 But, as long as it’s not your goal and you’re not purposely trying to reach failure all the time (and you do it safely of course), then it’s ok if it happens every once in a while unintentionally.